What's new

 • Changelog page added.
 You're reading it.

 The web app moved to lantern-us.com (from the old glass.lantern-us.com subdomain), and the extension was renamed and redesigned to match.
+Registrations that would have failed for transient reasons now queue and retry automatically.

 Website